21 Sep 2011

 1. Order a match to be played on, or by, the given date

-2. Grant a reasonable extension to the target date
+2. Grant a reasonable extension to the target deadline

 10. PLAYERS’ ATTIRE